The Studio Panel in a Session

 Connected: Click to disconnect from the Studio server.

-Session Name and ID menu: In addition to showing the name and ID of the current Session, the Session settings are also available from the menu:
+Session Name and ID menu: In addition to showing the name and ID of the current Session, Hosts can access the ability to close out the Session from the menu:

 Finish Session: Click to finalize the Session (available to Hosts only).
 See Finishing a Session for more information.

-The Studio panel might not be wide enough to show all available information.
-Place the cursor over the Attendee name and the full document name, status, and email address will appear.
+If the Studio panel is not wide enough to show all available information, place the cursor over the Attendee name and the full document name, status, and email address will appear.